 Your adviser will give you details about the cost of their advice and services.
-Note that InvestAcc does not provide advice of any kind.
+Please note that InvestAcc does not provide any form of advice, including financial, investment or tax advice.

 What if I have a complaint?

 If you have any cause for complaint about the service you have received in respect of the administration of your SSAS, please contact: